open-cloud/xos/xos/configurations/cord-pod/README-Tutorial.md

 ## Prepare the development POD

-This tutorial configures a single-node CORD POD development environment.
+This tutorial runs on a single-node CORD POD development environment.
 For best results, prepare a clean Ubuntu 14.04
 LTS installation on a server with at least 48GB RAM and 12 CPU cores.
 Update the packages to the latest versions.